-WordPress gives you the ability to quickly and easily insert, delete, and reconfigure content on your site’s sidebar area (or header and footer sections, depending on what theme you use) using widgets.
+WordPress allows you to quickly and easily insert, remove, and reorganize various blocks of content on your blog’s sidebar navigation section (and header and footer sections too, depending on what theme is installed on your site) using widgets.

-Once you know how to use widgets, you can easily add things to your site’s sidebar area (plus headers and footers and other areas, depending on the theme) like:
+Once you know how to use widgets, you can easily add things to your site’s sidebar area (plus headers and footers and other areas, depending on your theme) like:

 - recent comments

-- add widgets from external sites (e.g. Facebook friends)
+- add widgets from other sites (e.g. affiliate programs)

 - administrative forms (e.g. login, register, etc.)

-(WordPress widgets make managing and using WordPress easy)
+(WP widgets help make managing and using WordPress easier)

-In this tutorial series we are going to show you how to use and configure a number of commonly-used widgets in WordPress.
+In this step-by-step tutorial we will show you how to use and configure a number of commonly-used WordPress widgets.

-Before we begin configuring and using widgets, let’s go over some of the basic concepts about using widgets:
+Before we start configuring and using widgets, let’s first make sure that you understand some of the basic concepts about how to use widgets: